What are your current passions and interests?

 Introduces two recent papers and my current passions: Equality Diversity and Inclusion and the Positive Academia movement

 My paper The persistent myth of high expatriate failure rates was first-ranked in the WAIB top-20 on research in global careers.
-I was therefore interviewed by Saba Colakoglu and Ha Nguyen, who came up with some great questions.
+I was interviewed by Saba Colakoglu and Ha Nguyen, who came up with some great questions.
 This blogpost covers their fourth question which deals with the projects I am currently working on.

-What are some exciting projects you are working on now?
+What projects you are working on now?

 - Lee, H.-J., Yoshikawa, K. Harzing, A.W.
 (2022) Culture and Institutions: Dispositional and contextual explanations for country-of-origin effects in MNC “ethnocentric” staffing practices, Organization Studies, vol. 43, no. 4, pp. 497–519.
 Available online... - Publisher's version (free access) - Related blog post - Short video

 Another was co-authored with Heejin Kim, who visited me for a year at Middlesex University just before the pandemic, and Sebastian Reiche, my former PhD student, now a full professor at IESE.
 Through a qualitative case study of Japanese MNCs, we demonstrated the process through which inpatriates’ knowledge transfer contributes to subsidiary capability building and subsidiary evolution over time, and explain why successive inpatriation is critical to enhance subsidiary performance.
 We hope this will really put inpatriation on the map as a strategic staffing choice.